 Lets say you’re just getting started with preparedness.
-It may seem overwhelming as to where to begin and what to focus on, and you may feel that you’re so very far behind (because you’re just starting) that you need to hurry up (mistakes happen when you’re in a hurry).
+It may seem overwhelming.
+Where to begin?
+What to focus on?
+You may feel that you’re very far behind (because you’re just starting).
+You may have the urge to hurry up (mistakes happen when you’re in a hurry).

-The following ten considerations may help you with all that:
+The following ten considerations may help you get started with all that:

 In no particular order, except to have them in a list:

-1. Pace yourself.
-Once you get started you might get so excited that you’ll concentrate too much and spend too much time (and money) on one category of preparedness.
-This category may simply be whatever it is that you enjoy the most or are most familiar with.
-Maybe you’ve been looking for an excuse to dump some money into a particular prep – and now that you’re officially getting started you might be tempted to go too far, so to speak 😉 Just keep that in mind and try to diversify your time and energies into a broader set of things that you can do for general preparedness.
+Once you get started you might get so excited that you’ll concentrate too much and spend too much time (and money) on just one category of preparedness.
+This category may simply be whatever it is that you enjoy the most, or are most familiar with.
+Maybe you’ve been looking for an excuse to dump some time / money into a particular prep – and now that you’re officially getting started you might be tempted to go too far, so to speak 😉 Just keep that in mind and try to diversify your time and energies into a broader set of things that you can do for general preparedness.

 There as SO MANY things that I could say regarding suggestions for those who may be just getting started with preparedness.
 The categories are limitless and endless.
 Hopefully the tips above have provided a bit of insight into what you might do while getting started.
 Just keep reading this site for more (and search it for the many existing articles).